- The Hong Kong Companies Registry handles company incorporation and key statutory filings for Hong Kong companies.

 Every Hong Kong company is required to appoint a company secretary, who plays a key role in ensuring compliance with regulatory obligations.
 The Companies Registry mandates that:

-- If the company secretary is a corporate entity , it must be a Hong Kong-registered company holding a valid Trust or Company Service Provider (TCSP) license .
+- If the company secretary is a corporate entity, it must be a Hong Kong-registered company holding a valid Trust or Company Service Provider (TCSP) licence.

-The corporate secretary is responsible for maintaining statutory records, filing yearly returns, ensuring compliance with the Companies Ordinance, and facilitating communication with government authorities.
-Having a qualified company secretary is crucial to avoiding penalties and ensuring smooth business operations
+The corporate secretary is responsible for maintaining statutory records, filing annual returns, ensuring compliance with the Companies Ordinance, and facilitating communication with government authorities.
+Having a qualified company secretary is crucial to avoiding penalties and ensuring smooth business operations.

 Annual return filing